geokodikas/geokodikas/README.md

 For example, currently we only test in Belgium, some things must be changed before other or multi region will work.
 We will elaborate more about other geocoders in the future.

+## Feedback

+If you have an idea or see something which can be improved don't hesitate to open an issue in order to discuss it.
+This also holds for questions.

 ## In cooperation with

 Inuits